Senior Travel: How to Find Travel Insurance Over 65

 Be aware that some insurance companies limit payments to $50,000 or $100,000, particularly for older travelers.
 This could be a problem if you are traveling to North America, where medical costs are high.

-Pre-existing Conditions Coverage
+Pre-existing Conditions Coverage for Travel Insurance Over 65

 This coverage does two things.
 First, pre-existing conditions coverage pays for treatment related to medical conditions you had before your trip began.
 Second, this coverage can reimburse you for some of your trip costs if you must cancel or cut short your trip because a family member or traveling companion’s pre-existing medical condition triggers an illness before your trip begins or while you are away.